-NOTE: You'll need to have the DCC/DCS switch set correctly if your using one of those two modes.
+\\NOTE: You'll need to have the DCC/DCS switch set correctly if your using one of those two modes.
+It is depicted below in Figure 4.

-Here are some of the exciting changes incorporated into your new MTH Proto-Sound[®] 3.0 Locomotives.
+Here are some of the exciting changes incorporated into your new MTH Proto-Sound® 3.0 Locomotives.
 More advanced features such as Custom Speed Tables and Advanced Consisting can be found in the DCC section of this manual.